Updated: Summer 2014

-Reader Recap: While construction work for the Los Alamos Canyon Dam project began in March 2011 project work was suspended due to the Las Conchas fire and post-fire flooding in September 2011.
-Staff is currently working to repair the washed out road leading to the Dam, draining and dredging the reservoir before construction can resume on the Dam.
-DPU is bringing the Dam into compliance with more stringent safety standards which were activated when governance changed from federal to state agencies following the Cerro Grande Fire in 2000.
+Reader Recap: While construction work for the Los Alamos Canyon Dam project began in March 2011 project work was suspended due to the Las Conchas fire and post-fire flooding in September 2011 and again in 2013.

 Did You Know?
 The Los Alamos County Council has expressed interest in restoring recreational access and amenities at the LA Reservoir once DPU's dam rehabilitation work is completed.
-DPU's work is ratepayer funded from water rates (along with grants and Cerro Grande monies), and is closely linked to obtaining low cost water from this surface collector system, for our community's needs, such as parks irrigation.
-Look to Los Alamos County's GRT-based funding for continued development of this asset for recreational purposes.
+The Los Alamos Dept. of Public Utilities' reservoir rehabilitation work is funded from water rates (along with grants and Cerro Grande monies), not from local taxes (GRT).
+Hence DPU's work is tightly aligned with the purpose of obtaining low cost water from this surface collector system.
+For our community's recreational needs, look to Los Alamos County's GRT-based funding for continued development of this asset for recreational purposes.

 As of April 13, 2012, temporary repairs have been completed to the access road.
 DPU's contract-engineer completed specifications for permanent road repairs, dredging and draining of the reservoir.
 Project will be put out to bid on April 15.
 DPU is pushing to have this portion of the project completed before the monsoon season.
 Another bid will go out for the completion of the dam reconstruction.
 Estimated completion for the Dam work is December 2012.

 As of July 18, 2012, monsoon rains washed out portions of the Los Alamos Canyon access road, but DPU's contractor, Meridien, Inc., has executed repairs to make the road passable once again, and enable the dam rehabilition work to continue.